lukahabus/dotInstrukcije/README.md

 • JWT Authentication: Professors must authenticate with a JSON Web Token (JWT) to access certain routes.

-• Professor Registration: New professors can be registered.
+• Professor / Student Registration: New professors can be registered.

-• Professor Login: Registered professors can log in.
+• Professor / Student Login: Registered professors can log in.

 • Subject Creation: New subjects can be created with a unique title.